-Jake Huneycutt is a former Portfolio Manager.
-Jake holds an MBA degree with a concentration in finance from Emory University.
-He earned a Master of Accounting degree from the University of North Carolina at Chapel Hill.
-He received his B.A. in History from East Tennessee State University.
-Jake is originally from Johnson City, TN and currently splits time between Boston, MA and Atlanta, GA.
+Jake Huneycutt is a former L/S Portfolio Manager, who developed one of the best long-term track records of outperformance in the US by investing in beaten-down, undervalued stocks.
+He is currently the Chief Content Creator for the data oriented website The New Madisonian.
+He holds an MBA in Finance from Emory University, a Master of Accounting from the University of North Carolina at Chapel Hill, and a B.A. in History from East Tennessee State University.
+Hobbies include hiking, trail running, karaoke, board games, classic films, and tournament poker.
+He is originally from Johnson City, TN and currently resides in Atlanta, GA.